Daniel-Knights/changenog/README.md

 ## Monorepo Support

-When run inside a subdirectory, `changenog` will find the nearest parent that's a git repository, and filter commits to only include those that have changes within the subdirectory.
+If the git root is in a parent directory, `changenog` will filter commits to only include those that have changes within the subdirectory.

 To include only the _tags_ that apply to that subdirectory, you can provide a `--tag-filter-regex` option, e.g. `--tag-filter-regex='my-package/.*'`.
+This is assuming you have a convention for tagging that scopes to that subdirectory.